The-hated-one/Codesmith-notes/fellowship/month1/week1/day4/technical_interviews_onboarding.md

   - Scores 8 and up are considered passing
   - If you are suggesting that an applicant be rejected off a category, make sure your scoring reflects that!

-## Writing Your NOtes from Interviews
+## Writing Your Notes from Interviews

 Make sure to write notes in the following format - include:
 - On-site or online